2012 Western & Southern Open – Men's singles

-Roger Federer defeated Novak Djokovic in the final, 6–0, 7–6 ^{(9–7)} to win the men's singles tennis title at the 2012 Cincinnati Masters.
-It was his record fifth Cincinnati Masters title, and the first time that a player won an ATP Tour Masters 1000 event without having his serve broken or losing a set.
-Federer would repeat this accomplishment at the 2015 event.
+Roger Federer defeated Novak Djokovic in the final, 6–0, 7–6^{(9–7)} to win the men's singles tennis title at the 2012 Cincinnati Masters.
+It was his record fifth Cincinnati Masters title, and marked the first time that a player won an ATP Masters 1000 event without having their serve broken or losing a set (a feat Federer would repeat at the 2015 event).
 It was Djokovic's fourth runner-up finish at the tournament.

 Andy Murray was the defending champion, but lost in the third round to Jérémy Chardy.

 Seeds

 The top eight seeds receive a bye into the second round.